-Mr. Chung Chau Kan (鍾就根), aged 46, was appointed as a Director on 7 February 2018 and was re-designated as an executive Director and the Chief Executive Officer of the Company on 7 May 2018.
+Mr. Chung Chau Kan (鍾就根), aged 47, was appointed as a Director on 7 February 2018 and was re-designated as an executive Director and the Chief Executive Officer on 7 May 2018.
+He is a member of the Remuneration Committee.
 Mr. Chung is responsible for the day-to-day management, overseeing the business operations, business development, strategic planning and supervising the development of financial trading solutions of our Group.
-Mr. Chung has over 24 years of experience in software engineering, system development and IT consulting, in particular, financial information systems and trading solution development.
+Mr. Chung has over 23 years of experience in software engineering, system development and IT consulting, in particular, financial information systems and trading solution development.
 Prior to joining the Group, Mr. Chung was an engineer in Entone Technologies Limited from June 2000 to January 2001 and was responsible for software design, development, testing and maintenance.
 Mr. Chung worked in Reuters Hong Kong Limited as a consultant from January 2001 to January 2002.
 He was primarily responsible for developing stock exchanges connectivity for the online trading system, supporting and enhancing a production real-time market data delivery site and building internet site for sales support.
 Mr. Chung was a software engineer of A.K.
-Technology Company and Global eSolution Limited.
+Technology Company, Real Logic Technology Company Limited and Global eSolution Limited.
 He was mainly responsible for designing and developing timetabling engine, online trading platforms and wealth management platforms.
-Mr. Chung joined our Group in August 2006 as development manager of the principal operating subsidiary, GES, of our Group.
+Mr. Chung joined our Group in August 2006 as development manager of the principal operating subsidiary, GLOBAL ESOLUTIONS (HK) LIMITED ("GES"), of our Group.
 He was promoted to general manager of GES in July 2010.
 Since September 2011, Mr. Chung has been a director of GES, mainly responsible for overseeing the operations and software development of GES.
 Apart from GES, Mr. Chung is also a director of various subsidiaries, including Real Logic Technology Company Limited, Win Investment (HK) Limited and Motion Cast Limited.
+Mr. Chung is the sole director of Expert Wisdom Holdings Limited, which holds 22.5% of the issued Shares as at the date of this annual report.